Andreja Petrovic

 Andreja Petrovic (born 1 February 2000) is a Norwegian tennis player.

-Petrovic has a career high ATP singles ranking of 1264 achieved on 7 November 2022.
-He also has a career high ATP doubles ranking of 1867 achieved on 13 September 2021.
+Petrovic has a career-high ATP singles ranking of No. 1,217 achieved on 30 October 2023 and a doubles ranking of No. 1,499 achieved on 17 July 2023.

 Petrovic made his ATP main draw debut at the 2022 ATP Cup as one of the five members of the Norwegian team.
-The following year he was selected again as a member of the Norwegian team at the 2023 United Cup.
+The following two years he was selected again as a member of the United Cup Norwegian team in 2023 and in 2024.

 Petrovic plays college tennis at Florida State University after transferring from the University of North Dakota.